TABLE OF CONTENTS

 Horse

-- Compared with corresponding phalanges of the pectoral limb, the first phalanx is a little short, wider above and narrower below; the second is slightly longer and narrower, the third is narrower, the angle of inclination of the dorsal surface a little greater.
-The planter surface is more concave and the angles are less prominent and closer together.
+- Compared with the corresponding phalanges of the pectoral limb, the first phalanx is a little shorter, wider above and narrower below; the second is slightly longer and narrower; the third is narrower, and the angle of inclination of the dorsal surface is a little greater.

-- The proximal sesamoids are smaller and the distal shorter and narrower.
+- The proximal sesamoids are smaller, and the distal is shorter and narrower.

 Pig

-Digits of hindlimb of pig – Each chief digit comprises of three phalanges.
+Digits of the pig – each chief digit comprises three phalanges.

 Dog

-- Of the five digits the first is often absent.
+- The dog has five digits; the first is often absent.

-- The other four digits constantly present and resemble those of the forelimb.
+- The other four digits are constantly present and resemble those of the forelimb.

 Rabbit